 Ultimately the definition of fast internet is subjective and relevant to your household's needs and usage.
 If you only use your connection for basic tasks like email and short SD videos, 5Mbps will likely feel like racing along the information superhighway.
 If on the other hand, you have multiple users performing high-demand activities, you'll want the fastest internet connection you can afford.

-What Is the Fastest Internet Speed?
+What Is the Fastest Internet Service and Speed?

 These, however, are not the fastest internet speeds in existence in the United States.
 That honor belongs to a select few cities - including humble little Salisbury, NC, Chattanooga, TN, Springfield, VT, and Detroit, MI.
 These cities boast the fastest internet speeds in America at a blinding 10 GB.
 That's 10 gigabits per second or 10,000 megabits per second... in both directions.
 To give you some perspective, at 10Gbps you can download an entire HD movie in under a second - in other words, nearly instantaneously.
 That's fast internet.